Toys that teach kids how to code can be found just about everywhere these days!

-Speech and language development occurs best through play, joint reading and listening to and having conversations with adults and peers.
+Speech and language development and general learning in a child’s early years occurs best through play, joint reading and listening to and having conversations with adults and peers.

 But there are so many other ways your child can develop these types of skills through play without these high tech “learning” toys.

-I have only mentioned 2 specific toys here, but there are many others available for varying age groups.
+I have only mentioned 3 specific toys here, but there are many others available for varying age groups.